SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Data quality issues that have been tolerated in NPSP become harder to ignore during a migration

-* The data model differences between NPSP and Agentforce Nonprofit are significant and require careful mapping
+* The data model differences between NPSP and Nonprofit Cloud are significant and require careful mapping

 * Often expected to do migration-related data work on top of existing responsibilities without additional capacity